Notes on the Amaya HTML Editor

 Preformatted Mode:

-To get preformatted text (using the HTML PRE attribute), displayed just the way you type it (e.g. no line breaks), choose Types and Preformatted.
-(After typing such text, choose Types and then Paragraph to return to ordinary mode.)
+To get preformatted text (using the HTML PRE attribute), displayed just the way you type it (e.g. no line breaks), choose XHTML then Preformatted.

 Creating Headings: